Theophilus T. Garrard: Civil War

-At the outbreak of the Civil War Garrard was authorized to raise a regiment of infantry.
+At the outbreak of the Civil War, Garrard was authorized to raise a regiment of infantry.
 He personally recruited eight companies: two from Clay County, two from Laurel County, two from Knox County, and two from Whitley County.
 Garrard was appointed colonel of the 7th Kentucky Infantry on September 22, 1861.

 He commanded the 7th Kentucky Infantry at the Battle of Camp Wildcat, during the Cumberland Gap Campaign, and a detachment of men at the Battle of Perryville from the 7th Kentucky, 32nd Kentucky Infantry, and 3rd Tennessee Infantry who had escaped the Battle of Richmond.
-Garrard remained with the 7th Kentucky until winter 1862 when he was assigned to the staff of Brigadier General Samuel P. Carter.
+Garrard remained with the 7th Kentucky until winter 1862, when he was assigned to the staff of Brigadier General Samuel P. Carter.

 Garrard was promoted to brigadier general to date from November 29, 1862, and ordered to report to Major General Benjamin M. Prentiss at Helena, Arkansas.
 While at Milliken's Bend, Louisiana, near the end of March 1863, Garrard lost central vision in his left eye.
 His attending surgeon suggested that he had some "obscure disease" behind the eye and advised Garrard to see another physician.
 Garrard reported to the Union Army medical director at Cincinnati in July 1863.
 The surgeon there determined he had a rupture within the eye and that it was incurable.
 Garrard remained at Cincinnati until leaving for Memphis on September 12, 1863.

 Garrard was assigned command of the District of Somerset, which included four other nearby towns, August 1863-January 17, 1864; this command was broken into the Subdistrict of Somerset, which he also commanded November 6-December 1863.
 On January 17, 1864, he was placed in command of the District of the Clinch, a mixed brigade of infantry and cavalry, posted at Cumberland Gap.
 His primary responsibilities included supervision of the construction of military roads within his jurisdiction.

 Garrard was honorably mustered out of the service on April 4, 1864, due to his vision issues.
 He returned to his home in Clay County, where he farmed and operated the salt works.
 Pension records indicate that he had lost complete sight in his left eye and nearly all in his right eye.

 Later life

 Garrard spent the remainder of his life in Clay County farming and operating the Union Salt Works, which he rebuilt after they were burned by Union soldiers during the war to prevent their use by Confederate forces.
 He died on March 15, 1902, in the same home in which he was born.
-Garrard is buried in the family cemetery at Garrard, Kentucky.
+Garrard is buried in the Garrard Family Cemetery at Garrard, Kentucky.